Jeanne Robert Foster: Journalism and literary life

+In 1915, Foster met English occult writer Aleister Crowley, attracted by his connection to black magic.
+Despite her marriage, she began a relationship with him.
+She underwent initiation into Thelema, taking the magical name Sister Hilarion.
+She traveled with Crowley to Los Angeles on an inspection tour of Ordo Templi Orientis activities there.
+However, due to the strain of deceiving her husband, she left Crowley in L.A. and returned home.

 In 1916, she began to publish narrative verse about the Adirondacks.
-Her books, "Wild Apples" and "Neighbors of Yesterday", were published in 1916 followed by "Rock Flower".
-A play "Marthe" won the Drama League prize in 1926.
-From this period she traveled in Europe, met important figures of modernism, and co-operated with the collector John Quinn in building up his contemporary art collection.
-In 1922, she accepted the American editorship of the Transatlantic Review published simultaneously in New York and Paris and edited by Ford Madox Ford.
-After Quinn's death in 1924, Jeanne helped prepare the collection of his letters that became the John Quinn Memorial Collection at the New York Public Library.
+Her books, Wild Apples and Neighbors of Yesterday, were published in 1916 followed by Rock Flower in 1923.
+A play, Marthe, won the Drama League prize in 1926.
+From this period she traveled in Europe, met important figures of modernism, and collaborated with the collector John Quinn on building up his contemporary art collection.
+In 1922, she accepted the American editorship of the Transatlantic Review, which was published simultaneously in New York and Paris and edited by Ford Madox Ford.
+After Quinn's death in 1924, Foster helped prepare the collection of his letters that became the John Quinn Memorial Collection at the New York Public Library.
 The collection includes an extensive correspondence with Joseph Conrad.

 She loved Maine and spent time at a cottage there with her sister, Mrs. Theodore H. Smith of Detroit.
-In 1932 she moved to Schenectady, where she worked as a social worker.
+In 1938 she moved to Schenectady, where she worked as a social worker.

-Jeanne's friends included many of the period's leading authors and artists.
-She was particularly close to Ford Madox Ford, Ezra Pound, and William Butler Yeats.
-She also had a relationship with the English author and occultist Aleister Crowley.
+Legacy

-She is buried near her friend John Butler Yeats, the painter and father of William Butler Yeats, in the Chestertown Rural Cemetery in the Adirondacks.
+Jeanne Robert Foster is buried near her friend John Butler Yeats, the painter and father of William Butler Yeats, in the Foster family plot in Chestertown Rural Cemetery in the Adirondacks.

 Her own papers can be found in the Jeanne R. Foster-William M. Murphy Collection at the New York Public Library and at Harvard University’s Houghton Library, which holds her correspondence with poet and author Ezra Pound.